 These are the typically supplies I use:

-Gum paste - My favorite is Satin Ice.
-I prefer to work with gum paste when it comes to Tappit cutters because gum paste can be rolled really really thin and this is an important attribute for using the Tappit cutters.
+- Gum paste - My favorite is Satin Ice.
+I prefer to work with gum paste when it comes to Tappit cutters because gum paste can be rolled really really thin.
+This is an important attribute for using the Tappit cutters.

 And here is how to use Tappit letter cutters: